 Algae will be maintained in a bioreactor.
 Fish maintenance and culture will be studied.
 Animal tissue culture will be studied and performed.
 The purity of agricultural products will be analyzed using Visible Spectrophotometry, UV Spectrophotometry, and NIR Spectrometry.

-BTNL 1199 Seminar
+BTNL 1199 Seminar 1-6 credits

 Discussion of particular problems related to chosen program and areas of interest.